awsdocs/amazon-dynamodb-developer-guide/doc_source/LowLevelDotNetQuerying.md

    The response includes the `QueryResult` object that provides all items returned by the query\.

 The following C\# code example demonstrates the preceding tasks\.
 The code assumes that you have a `Reply` table that stores replies for forum threads\.
-For more information, see [Creating Tables and Loading Data for Code Examples in DynamoDB](SampleData.md)\.
+For more information, see [Creating tables and loading data for code examples in DynamoDB](SampleData.md)\.

 **Example**